trickyplan/Codeine/docs/README.txt

-Welcome to the Codeine 7.7.11 Release!
+Welcome to the Codeine Release!

 RELEASE INFORMATION
 ---------------
-Codeine 7.7.11 Release.
+Codeine Release.
-Released on March 6 , 2013.

 NEW FEATURES
 ------------